MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2022-10-01-dsinternals-ou-filtering.md

 ## A. Where-Object

-The [Where-Object cmdlet](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/where-object?view=powershell-5.1) can easily be&nbsp;used to&nbsp;filter out unwanted objects based on any property, including OU:
+The [Where-Object cmdlet](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/where-object?view=powershell-5.1) can&nbsp;easily be&nbsp;used to&nbsp;filter out unwanted objects based on any property, including OU:

 ```powershell
 <#